 One of the steps many recovering addicts take later in their addiction treatment is making amends with those who they have hurt.
 Making amends is a difficult process because sometimes people aren’t quite ready to accept your apology.
 That’s okay, and it’s a big part of making amends.
 Amending is all about apologizing to those who you have hurt during your addiction and then taking action to prove that you are truly sorry and want those people back in your life.
 Understanding the proper ways to make amends is of the utmost importance.
 Here are some tips for making amends properly.

 Making amends with someone is not the same as apologizing to them.
-While an apology is the verbal act of stating your wrongdoing and showing that you have remorse for your actions, making amends is more about stating what you did wrong and explaining your remorse, and then taking the proper steps to make things right.
+While an apology is a verbal act of stating your wrongdoing and showing that you have remorse for your actions, making amends is more about stating what you did wrong and explaining your remorse, and then taking the proper steps to make things right.

 Steps eight and nine from Alcoholics Anonymous (AA) outline the process of making amends: